Josh Stein making major announcement on rape kit testing

-RALEIGH (WTVD) -- North Carolina Attorney General Josh Stein is making a major announcement about the testing of sexual assault kits on Thursday.
+RALEIGH (WTVD) -- North Carolina Attorney General Josh Stein is making a major announcement Thursday about the testing of sexual assault kits.

 The announcement is scheduled for 2 p.m. in Raleigh.